The Colour of My Love: Singles

-After "When I Fall in Love", which originally appeared on the Sleepless in Seattle soundtrack, "The Power of Love" was issued as the first proper single from The Colour of My Love.
-The song was very successful, reaching number one in the United States, Canada and Australia, and peaking inside top ten in various countries, including the United Kingdom and France.
-"The Power of Love" has sold over 1.1 million copies in the United States and was certified platinum in 1994.
-The next song, "Misled", became a top ten single in Canada and also reached number one on the Hot Dance Club Songs in the United States.
-Another success came with the release of "Think Twice", a single which topped the charts in the United Kingdom, Ireland, Belgium, Denmark, Norway, Sweden and the Netherlands, and reached top ten in Australia, Spain and Switzerland.
-"Think Twice" has sold over 1.3 million copies in the United Kingdom and was certified platinum in 1995 (eligible for two-times platinum).
-The next single, "Only One Road" peaked inside the top ten in the United Kingdom, Spain and Ireland.
-In 1995, "Next Plane Out" was released in Australia and "Just Walk Away" was issued as a promotional single in Spain.
-In October 1995, The Colour of My Love was re-released in Japan, including new song, "To Love You More", which was released as a single at the same time.
-"To Love You More" reached number one on the Oricon Singles Chart and has sold 1.5 million copies in Japan.
-It was certified Million by the RIAJ.
+Following the success of the duet "When I Fall in Love", originally featured on the Sleepless in Seattle soundtrack, "The Power of Love" was released as the first major single from The Colour of My Love.
+The song became one of Dion's most commercially successful recordings, reaching number one in the United States, Canada, and Australia, and entering the top 10 in several additional territories, including the United Kingdom and France.
+With more than 1.1 million copies sold in the United States and a platinum certification in 1994, it is regarded as a key hit of her early English‑language career.

+The second single, "Misled", continued the album's strong performance, becoming a top‑ten hit in Canada and reaching number one on the US Hot Dance Club Songs chart.
+It was followed by "Think Twice", which became one of Dion's most notable international successes.
+The ballad topped the charts in the United Kingdom, Ireland, Belgium, Denmark, Norway, Sweden, and the Netherlands, and entered the top 10 in Australia, Spain, and Switzerland.
+With sales exceeding 1.3 million copies in the United Kingdom and a platinum certification in 1995 (later qualifying for double platinum), "Think Twice" became one of the decade's most widely recognised power ballads.

+The album's fourth single, "Only One Road", also achieved international success, reaching the top 10 in the United Kingdom, Spain, and Ireland.
+In 1995, "Next Plane Out" was released as a single in Australia, while "Just Walk Away" was issued as a promotional single in Spain, further extending the album's global reach.

+In October 1995, The Colour of My Love was reissued in Japan with the addition of "To Love You More", which was released simultaneously as a single.
+The song became a major hit, reaching number one on the Oricon Singles Chart and selling approximately 1.5 million copies in Japan.
+It was certified million by the RIAJ, becoming one of Dion's most successful singles in the Japanese market.